How a Secured Credit Card Can Get You Off Bad Credit

 How does a secured credit card work?

 To activate your card, you must submit a security deposit in your account.
 Some credit cards require a minimum of $300 as security deposit while others may require at least $500.
-Your deposit would be used in case you fail to pay off your existing charges.
-This gives your credit card issuer the guarantee that even without a credit history, your debts would not be defaulted.
+Your deposit would be used in case you fail to pay.
+This gives your credit card issuer the guarantee that even with your low score, they won’t lose their money by giving you a credit card.
+There is no way to default on this sort of card.

 Consequently, the amount of your security deposit also defines your credit limit.
 If you submitted $1,000 in your account, then it is most likely that your credit line would be of the same amount.
 Some secured credit cards offer a slightly higher credit limit than the amount deposited.
 However, the value of your credit limit is still directly dependent on your security deposit.